haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-updatemoney 1 0 2
+updatemoney 2 4 2
 ```
 Notes:
 ```
-  # updates the amount of money shown after a money change
+  # updates the amount of money shown after a money change (only works if check is 0)
 ```
 </details>

 <details>
 <summary> virtualbuffer</summary>

+## virtualbuffer

 virtualbuffer `buffer` `text`